NanoNets/object-detection-sample-python/README.md

 ```

-*Note the python sample uses the comverted json instead of the xml payload for convenience purposes, hence it has no dependencies.*
+*Note the python sample uses the converted json instead of the xml payload for convenience purposes, hence it has no dependencies.*